linl33/bohemia/guides/guide_census_form_testing.md

 - You will be taken to a screen with the form name, version, and message that reads "You are at the start of a new instance"
 - Click on the `Click to Proceed` button
 - You will be taken to a screen titled "Technical Details-TBD"
-- If you would like to change the language of the survey form, click the button at the top left of the screen.
-A pop up menu will appear.
-Click the `Language` button and select the language you would like
-- On the "Technical Details" page, select a country, enter a Household ID in the format "AAA-111"", and geocode the location by clicking the `Create new instance` button under the heading "Record Location"
+- On the "Technical Details" page, select a country, enter a Household ID in the format "AAA-111", and geocode your location by clicking the `Create new instance` button under the heading "Record Location"
 - Once done, swipe left or click the `next` button at the top of the screen to navigate to the next page
 - You will arrive at the "Household Questionnaire" page and see the question "Was this household part of the minicensus?"
 Select "No" and click the `next` button to proceed
-- On the "Meta-Information" page that follows, enter the number of household members and add details about new member by clicking the `Create new instance` button under "Details about household member" to add details about the new household member
+- On the "Meta-Information" page that follows, enter the number of household members and add details about new member by clicking the `Create new instance` button under "Details about household member"
-- Once you have filled out the details for the first member, click `next` button and you will return to the previous page where you can click the "Create new instance" button to add details about other household members
+- Once you have filled out the details for the first member, click `next` button and you will return to the main page where you can click the "Create new instance" button to add details about other household members
 - If you need edit information about a specific household member, click the pencil icon next to his/her name to make changes
 - Once you have entered information about all household members, click the `next` button to move on to the next survey question